Psychopoulet/node-promfs/README.md

   * The arguments are the same as [the official documentation's ones](https://nodejs.org/api/fs.html)
   * "then" data are the same as the callbacks' ones
+  * all the methods cannot be tested (too much arguments)
   * ``` accessProm() : Promise ``` -> tested
   * ``` appendFileProm() : Promise ``` -> tested
   * ``` chmodProm() : Promise ``` -> tested